usdoj-crt/crt-portal/README.md

 To add some test data with the form http://0.0.0.0:8000/report and then you can check it out in the backend view http://0.0.0.0:8000/form/view and the admin view at http://0.0.0.0:8000/admin.

-Generate the SASS for the front end with gulp:
+Generate the SASS and Javascript for the front end with gulp:

 If you are doing front end work, you will want to have gulp compile the css so you can instantly see changes.